 The 5th semester is dedicated to practice (Elective Term).
 Students choose the clinical activities that most interest them and apply for clinical internships with hospitals or clinics, where they will be employed full time as medical candidates (CandMed) for at least 6 months.

-The Federal exam in medicine takes place upon completion of the 3-year Master in Medicine program, and only once the student has obtained the Master’s degree.
+The Federal exam in medicine takes place upon completion of the 3-year Master in Medicine programme, and only once the student has obtained the Master’s degree.
 It includes two separate exams:

 - Multiple choice exam (MC), an interdisciplinary theory exam split in two parts;

 - Clinical skills exam (CS), following the principles of an OSCE (Objective Structured Clinical Examination).

 The Master in Medicine programme started in September 2020.
 The general organization of the Master programme, in terms of semesters and weeks’ training, is set forth in the following schedule.
 A more detailed study plan will be available in due course.

 General study programme: